 When this strikes you, the first question to ask yourself is “How old am I?”

-The underlying reasons of a missed period vary by the age.
+The underlying reasons for a missed period vary by age.

 If you have just stepped into puberty, your periods may not have a fixed schedule as your body takes time to adjust itself to its new condition, usually taking 6 months to a year to do so.
 Unless you have had sex the month before, this should be normal.
 See a doctor should it take more than a year to adjust or if your last period was more than 6 months ago.

-Speaking about missed periods in a woman in her late 40’s, menopause comes first on the list.
-Missed periods is not a menopause unless your last period was 12 months ago.
+Speaking about missed periods in a woman in her late 40s, menopause comes first on the list.
+Missed periods are not menopause unless your last period was 12 months ago.
 Like the irregularity you have faced in your early years of puberty, your body has the same reason when it comes to menopause; that is, trying to adjust the body to stop menstruating.

-Other less common causes of missed menstruation are diabetes, thyroid hormones imbalance, intestinal problems, tuberculosis and liver diseases.
+Other less common causes of missed menstruation are diabetes, thyroid hormone imbalance, intestinal problems, tuberculosis, and liver diseases.
 Don’t forget that side effects of various medications or drug abuse can also be a cause.